aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/mhtml-converter/mhtml-to-image/_index.md

 {{% /alert %}}

-The example below shows how to implement and use the your own *MemoryStreamProvider* in the application:
+The example below shows how to implement and use your own *MemoryStreamProvider* in the application:

 {{< highlight java >}}
 using System.IO;